Literature – Art – Media – Bachelor of Arts

 - Public and private cultural institutions (museums, communication of art, cultural departments, culture organisers, foundations)

 - Communications departments of companies, associations and organisations

 You can find out more about career entry in the interview series #dreamjob - Starting a career.
 Alumni of the University of Konstanz report on their very personal career entry.

-To qualify further the University of Konstanz offers the Master’s Programme in Literature-Art-Media.
+To qualify further the University of Konstanz offers the following Master's programmes:

 Internship and study abroad

 You must complete an internship of at least 2 months during the semester break.
 The staff of the university’s Career Service is here to help you find a suitable placement.
 Or check out the LKM blog for vacancies.